 - How do we reduce taxes and keep the company solvent through the transition?

 A succession plan is a tax plan in disguise.
-If your transition isn’t structured correctly, your family can lose real money to unnecessary taxes, liquidity problems, or a fire-sale of the business to cover expenses.
+If your transition is not structured correctly, your family can lose real money to unnecessary taxes, liquidity problems, or a fire-sale of the business to cover expenses.

 Florida does not impose a state estate tax or state inheritance tax.
-That’s a major win for Florida business owners and one reason high-net-worth families move here.
+That is a major win for Florida business owners and one reason high-net-worth families move here.

 Federal taxes still apply

-Even though Florida doesn’t tax estates, federal estate and gift tax rules still do for larger estates.
+Even though Florida does not tax estates, federal estate and gift tax rules still apply for larger estates.
 The federal estate tax rate can reach 40% on the value above the exemption.

-For 2025, the federal lifetime exemption is $13.99 million per person (or $27.98 million for a married couple).For a deeper expanation of how the federal estate tax exemption works, see our guide here.
+For 2025, the federal lifetime exemption is $13.99 million per person (or $27.98 million for a married couple).For a deeper explanation of how the federal estate tax exemption works, see our guide here

 For 2026, the federal lifetime exemption rises to $15 million per person under the One Big Beautiful Bill Act that was passed on Independence Day earlier this year.

-Translation: Many business owners won’t owe federal estate tax—but those with appreciating businesses, real estate, or layered investments can cross the line faster than they expect.
+Translation: Many business owners will not owe federal estate tax—but those with appreciating businesses, real estate, or layered investments can cross the line faster than they expect.

 The hidden tax traps for Florida small business owners

-Even if you’re nowhere near the federal estate tax threshold today, here are the common ways owners get surprised later:
+Even if you are nowhere near the federal estate tax threshold today, here are the common ways owners get surprised later:

 - Business value grows faster than personal planning.